visit-dav/visit/src/doc/data_into_visit/PlainTextFormat.rst

 .. figure:: ../../../test/baseline/databases/plaintext/PlainText_2DArray.png

-Note that the redest part of the plot (e.g. highest numerical values in the data) appears in the upper right corner of the plot whereas the highest numerical values in the file data, displayed row-by-row appears in the *lower* right corner.
+Note that the reddest part of the plot (e.g. highest numerical values in the data) appears in the upper right corner of the plot whereas the highest numerical values in the file data row-by-row listing appears in the *lower* right corner.